telerik/ajax-docs/controls/treelist/design-time.md

 The Edit Columns option allows you to set the way columns are generated and visualized.
 ![Choose columns](images/treelist_designtime6.png)

-**RadTreeListColumn Collection Editor** will let you display onlyspecific data fields from a given database.
-Moreover, you can define custom properties forthe columns that present these fields.
-You can use the Add button to create different columnsin the treelist.
+**RadTreeListColumn Collection Editor** will let you display only specific data fields from a given database.
+Moreover, you can define custom properties for the columns that present these fields.
+You can use the Add button to create different columns in the treelist.
 The columns will appear in the "Selected Columns" list.
-You can use the Upand Down buttons to re-order the columns and the Remove button to remove a column from thislist.
+You can use the Up and Down buttons to re-order the columns and the Remove button to remove a column from this list.
 From the "Members" list choose the columns which you want to bind (display).
 ![RadTreeListColumn Collection Editor](images/treelist_designtime7.png)

 ## Ajax Resources

-* Add RadAjaxManager...- adds a RadAjaxManager component to your Web page anddisplays the RadAjaxManager Property Builder where you can configure it.
+* Add RadAjaxManager...- adds a RadAjaxManager component to your Web page and displays the RadAjaxManager Property Builder where you can configure it.

-* Replace ScriptManager with RadScriptManager - replaces the default ScriptManagercomponent that is added for AJAX-enabled Web sites with RadScriptManager.
+* Replace ScriptManager with RadScriptManager - replaces the default ScriptManager component that is added for AJAX-enabled Web sites with RadScriptManager.

 * Add RadStyleSheetManager - adds a RadStyleSheetManager to your Web page.

 ## Learning Center

 Links navigate you directly to RadTreeList examples, help, or code libraries.
-You canalso search the Telerik web site for a given string.
+You can also search the Telerik web site for a given string.